Distribution of values of higher derivatives of $L'(s,\chi)/L(s,\chi)$: Introduction

 \section{Introduction}

 Let $K$ be either $\Q$ or an imaginary quadratic number field.
-In particular $K$ has exactly one Archimedean prime, denoted by $\wp_{\infty}$ (say).
-Let $\chi$ run over all Dirichlet characters on $K$ whose conductor (the non-archimedean part) is a prime divisor, such that $ \chi(\wp_{\infty}) = 1$.
+In particular, $K$ has exactly one archimedean prime, denoted by $\wp_{\infty}$ (say).
+Let $\chi$ run over all Dirichlet characters on $K$ whose conductor (the non-archimedean part) is a prime divisor and that satisfy $ \chi(\wp_{\infty}) = 1$.

-The average of a complex valued function $\phi(\chi)$, over a family of $\chi$ as defined above, is taken as follows.
+The average of a complex-valued function $\phi(\chi)$ over a family of $\chi$ as defined above is taken as follows: